Park

 even she is a teen-ager.

-Among dozens parks in Paris, the most I like was Buttes-Chaumont Park at
+Among dozens parks in Paris, the most I like was Buttes-Chaumont Park in

 the 19th ward.
 The park had a variety of terrain because it located on

 the hill side.
-So you could look over far away to the city center from
+So you could look over far away to the downtown from top

-top of the hill.
-The scenery, a suspension bridge, steep rocky hill which
+of the hill.
+The scenery with a suspension bridge and steep rocky hill

-was surrounded by the pond, made me remember the old Chinese paintings.
+which was surrounded by the pond made me remember the old Chinese paintings.

 There were many charming parks in Paris besides famous "Bois de Boulogne"or